Last updated November 2025

-⚖️ Is Permitless Concealed Carry Legal in Florida?
+⚖️ Is Concealed Carry Without a License Legal in Florida?

-Yes.
-Since July 1, 2023, Florida has allowed permitless concealed carry for adults who:
+Since July 1, 2023, Florida allows permitless concealed carry for adults who:

 Are 21 years or older

-Are not prohibited from possessing a firearm under Florida or federal law
+Are not prohibited from possessing a firearm under state or federal law

 Are not in a restricted location